 The ways in which slow lorises communicate are probably unique to their species—perhaps even their own spatial groups!
 Therefore, those in which Bangka slow lorises communicate, while not altogether inconceivable, will remain ultimately unknown until research sheds light on them.

 Little is currently known about the mating rituals and familial relationships of Bangka slow lorises.
 The nocturnal lifestyles of slow lorises make thorough study of them difficult for human researchers.
 Furthermore, what little has been observed in one species cannot necessarily be assumed to be the case for others.
 As a result, the minuter details of their habits remain difficult for us to apprehend.

 Generally speaking, a female attracts a male using scent marks that signal to him her readiness to mate.
 Following her marks through the jungle, the male eventually locates her.
 In some species, a female initiates copulation by whistling while she hangs upsidedown from a branch by her feet.

-There is some debate as to whether or not slow lorises are monogamous or polyandrous.
+There is some debate as to whether or not slow lorises are monogamous (having one mate) or polyandrous (females having multiple mates).
 It likely varies depending on the species.
 Whatever the case, the mother seems to take complete responsibility for raising her offspring.
 The birth of more than one slow loris at a time is rare event.

 She leaves her newborn hidden in a nest while she leaves to forage.
 In case any predators should find him, she applies a coat of her toxic oils to his fur.
 Eventually, he develops the muscles and skills to leave the nest to join his mother on her nightly forages.
 It is likely from her that he learns the survival and social skills the development of which will transform him from a helpless youth to the self-reliant creature a slow loris ultimately becomes.